 The best way to learn if you get enough or too much iron is to check with your doctor and have some blood tests.
 Nevertheless, you should remember that acute iron intoxication could occur when you overdose on iron supplements.

-This heavy metal is found in natural deposits as ores containing other elements.
-It can also be found in electrical products such as batteries, fluorescent light bulbs, and switches.
+This heavy metal lies in natural deposits as ores containing other elements.
+We can also find it in electrical products such as batteries, fluorescent light bulbs, and switches.
 Mercury poisoning is not unheard of – by accident or as an element of a crime.

 Mercury poisoning is lethal, however, and depends on the type, dose, method, and duration of exposure.
 Luckily, it takes a lot of mercury to trigger a toxic reaction or death.
 The problem with mercury in the water is that it accumulates in the body and can cause long-term health issues.